Missy Elliott: 2015–2018: Super Bowl XLIX halftime show and singles

-2019–present: Extended play and current work
+2019–present: EP, further collaborations, and Out Of This World tour

 On June 13, 2019, Elliott was inducted to the Songwriters Hall of Fame, becoming the first female rapper to receive this honor.
 Elliott received an honorary Doctor of Music degree from Berklee College of Music, and the Michael Jackson Video Vanguard Award.
 She was also the first female rapper to receive the award.
-Elliott received the Women's Entrepreneurship Day Music Pioneer Award at the United Nations in 2019 in recognition for her achievements in music and being a leader.
-This award was placed in the Congressional Record.

 Elliott released her first extended play on August 23, 2019, titled Iconology.
 The five-track EP features a variety of musical genres that cover the breadth of her career as an artist and has received favorable reviews from critics.
 Upon release of the album, she also released the lead single, "Throw It Back", with a music video featuring Teyana Taylor.
 Musically, Iconology is a pop, hip hop and R&B EP reminiscent of Elliott's previous work.
 The opening track, "Throw It Back" contains "trap snares and a serpentine bassline", which along with the second track, "Cool Off", were described as "woozy, futuristic romps" containing "distorted bass lines and frenetic production".
 Lyrically, "Throw It Back" contains references to Elliott's history, as well as previous collaborators Tweet and Heavy D. Maura Johnson of Entertainment Weekly described "Cool Off" as calling "back to hip-hop's two-turntables-and-a-mic early days".
 "DripDemeanor" has been described as a slow jam that explores Elliott's "sensuous side".
 Musically, it contains "plush synths [that] skip-step underneath" the song's beat.
 "Why I Still Love You" is a doo-wop song with gospel influences and jazz influence that lyrically chronicles the singer's "conflicted emotions about holding on to a cheating lover".
 The EP closes with an a cappella version of "Why I Still Love You".

 Elliott was motivated to write uplifting music to counter mainstream trends and encourage more dance music to feel good.
 "DripDemeanor" was released as the album's second single on October 22.
 "Why I Still Love You" was released as the third single on January 17, 2020.
 "Cool Off" was released as the fourth and final single from the EP on April 21, 2020.
 On June 26, 2020, Elliott appeared on the official remix to Toni Braxton's single "Do It".

 Elliott co-produced the track alongside Hannon Lane.
 On August 13, 2020, Elliott appeared on the remix single "Levitating" by Dua Lipa which also featured Madonna.
 The remix was produced by the Blessed Madonna.
 Unlike Madonna, Elliott appeared in the video.
 The music video was directed by Will Hooper.

 On January 11, 2021, Elliott appeared on the single "ATM" by Bree Runway.
 She directed the music video for "Twerkulator" by the City Girls in July 2021.